Smart meter rollout: progress so far and what happens next

 What is a smart meter and why are they being rolled out?

-A smart meter is a device which monitors your gas and electricity usage and is intended to provide accurate readings directly to your energy supplier.
+A smart meter is a device that monitors your gas and electricity usage and is intended to provide accurate readings directly to your energy supplier.

 The government considers the rollout to be an important step in helping consumers to take control of their energy use, save money and greenhouse gas emissions, and develop positive energy-saving habits.